Dharhara, Bhagalpur

-Dharhara is a village in the Bhagalpur district of Bihar, India.
+Dharhara is a village in the Gopalpur block of Bhagalpur district of Bihar, India.
 There is a tradition of plantation when a girl is born in any family of this village.
-The occupation of this village is farming.
+The main source of income of the village is agriculture but with time people also have shown their interest in the business field for example, setting up of some industries.

 Geography

 Dharhara is located at 25°21'49.6"N 87°08'07.3"E. Most of the villagers are farmers by profession.
-It is contiguous with Gosain Village to its East, GopalPur to its South, panchgachia to its North and Naugachhia Block to its West.
-Its assembly constituency is Gopalpur assembly constituency and Lok Sabha Constituency is Bhagalpur parliamentary constituency.
-Its nearest small city is Naugachia and bigger city is Bhagalpur.
-Most villagers speaks in Angika, Hindi, and Urdu language.
+It is contiguous with Gosain Gaon to its East, Gopalpur to its South, Panchgachia to its West and Abhia to its North.
+Its Assembly constituency is Gopalpur Assembly and Parliamentary Constituency is Bhagalpur.
+Its nearest town is Naugachia and city is Bhagalpur.